 It's a out time this building which has been an eyesore for years has something done with it.
-There won't be another opportunity to do something this good for West stockport and without the rengeration of the mill and the associated development of a further tower and the river it will just result in a derelict decaying building for years and add no benefit to the town.
-Look forwards stockport not backwards.
+There won't be another opportunity to do something this good for West Stockport and without the regeneration of the mill and the associated development of a further tower and the river it will just result in a derelict decaying building for years and add no benefit to the town.
+Look forwards Stockport not backwards.

-An online petition objecting to the applications contains in excess of 3,652 signatures (as of 31 August 2021).
+An online petition objecting to the applications contains 3,691 signatures (as of 20 September 2021).
 The petition is addressed to the applicant, Stockport MBC and the Stockport Mayoral Development Corporation and is entitled 'Don't Hide Our Viaduct: Save Weir Mill'.
 It remains active and is available to view here: https://you.38degrees.org.uk/petitions/don-t-hide-our-viaduct